If you would like support with your writing or with the teaching of writing in your classes, contact Michele Eodice, Director.

 Writing consultants are always available to visit your classes and demonstrate how a peer tutoring session works.
 Please follow the link and fill out the form to request a visit or workshop.

-Below is a statement about the writing center that you can copy and paste into your current syllabus or add to your D2L site.
+Below is a statement about the writing center that you can copy and paste into your current syllabus or add to your Canvas page.

 Most universities have a writing center, a place for students, faculty, and staff to meet and talk about writing.
 The Writing Center here at OU is a resource I encourage you to use.
 As a writer you will want to seek feedback from many different readers.
 The writing consultants at the writing center are able to talk with you about your writing--at any stage in the process and for any course you are taking.